pgaultier/yii2-oauth2/README.md

 ### Basic module parameters

  * `backend` : can only be **redis** for the moment
+ * `db` : id of the redis component or connection or connection configuration
  * `identityClass` : user class used to link oauth2 authorization system default to user component `identityClass`
  * `baseEndPoint` : base path for token and authorize endpoints default to `''`
     * Token endpoint https://host.xxx/token